 In the realm of LLMs, there’s an attack vector where overwhelming the model with excessive information can cause it to lower its defenses, making it more susceptible to manipulation.

-Now, a similar phenomenon is seen unfold, affecting the human internet users.
+Now, a similar phenomenon is seen to unfold, affecting the human internet users.

 When the majority of online content is AI-generated, how do we ensure we’re making decisions based on reliable information?